multirangesse/mltrng/README.md

 ### Configurations
-You can change the configurations for the experiments in each individual experiment file based on the following parameters:
+You can change the configurations for the experiments in each individual experiment file based on the following parameters:<br />
-    sample_num = 1000
+    sample_num = 1000<br />
-    datadim = [Number of dimensions,D1_size, D2_size, D3_size, D4_size]
+    datadim = [Number of dimensions,D1_size, D2_size, D3_size, D4_size]<br />
-    slabdim = [4, 4, 4, 4]--> For slab-based shuffling
+    slabdim = [4, 4, 4, 4]--> For slab-based shuffling<br />
-    slab_size = 256 --> For row-based shuffling
+    slab_size = 256 --> For row-based shuffling<br />
-The first element in datadim is the number of dimensions, and the following elements are the dimensions' sizes. sample_num is the number of sample random queries of the query shape.
+The first element in datadim is the number of dimensions, and the following elements are the dimensions' sizes. <br />
+sample_num is the number of sample random queries of the query shape.

 ### Isotropic queries
-Run the command python3 src/isoqreport.py
+Run the command python3 src/isoqreport.py<br />
 To change the configuration of the dataset and slab size: change the following configurations in isoqreport.py:

 ### Bisected Anisotropic queries
-Run the command python3 src/baqreport.py
+Run the command python3 src/baqreport.py<br />
 To change the configuration of the dataset and slab size, change the configurations in isoqreport.py:

 ### Gradual Anisotropic queries
-Run the command python3 src/gaqreport.py
+Run the command python3 src/gaqreport.py<br />
 To change the configuration of the dataset and slab size, change the configurations in isoqreport.py:

 ### Outlier queries
-Run the command python3 src/oaqreport.py
+Run the command python3 src/oaqreport.py<br />
 To change the configuration of the dataset and slab size, change the following configurations in isoqreport.py: